 Touristy adventures like hiking the Inca Trail to Machu Picchu can be pricey through nice tour companies, but you can also find treks through local hostel tour companies like Loki Hostel or Milhouse Hostel for much cheaper.
 For example, you can do the 5-day Salkantay Trey through Loki Hostel for only $249, as opposed to the average $500 is costs to complete the Inca Trail through a popular tour company.

 Transport around the country is also great for budget travelers.
-Comfortable overnight buses can take you all over the nation for super cheap prices, and in every city or town you can definitely find delicious local food like ceviche, loom saltado and quinoa soup for very little money.
+Comfortable overnight buses can take you all over the nation for super cheap prices, and in every city or town you can find delicious local food like ceviche, loom saltado and quinoa soup for very little money.
+Peru is definitely one of the best places to travel in your 20s!

 Luckily, all these things can be enjoyed on a budget.
 Stay in an Airbnb or in a Casa Particular with a local family for about $20-$30 a night.
 This is a bit pricier than a hostel dorm room, but the authentic experience with locals is worth the extra cash.
 You can make up for this by eating street food for $1 per meal and buying cheap cocktails in a bar for $2-$3.